frc-5160-the-chargers/FRC2024/src/main/java/frc/chargers/A.WHAT-IS-CHARGERLIB.md

 - These units also take advantage of kotlin inline classes, which means that during runtime, they are mostly represented as double's: this reduces runtime overhead.
 - Units-based wrappers for most WPILib classes, including Pose2d, Pose3d, Trapezoid Profiling, and more.

-- Wrapping of components from different manufacturers to allow better subsystem compatibility and hardware abstraction (for example, switching a drivetrain from NEOs to Falcons becomes trivial)
+- Wrapping of components from different manufacturers to allow simulation support and better subsystem compatibility and hardware abstraction , (for example, switching a drivetrain motor from a neo to a falcon and/or a simulated motor becomes trivial.)
 - Idiomatic Kotlin Commands DSL for creating commands and autonomous routines
-- And a custom AdvantageKit wrapper that takes advantage of kotlin property delegates to create auto-logged inputs!
+- Custom logging framework that logs to datalog and networktables
+- Custom tuning framework that allows for easy and intuitive tuning of components.

 ## How does it work?
 Is it mandatory to use or not?